SLH879/TW-Portfolio/docs/sops/sop-onboarding-guide.md

 ## 1. Purpose

-This onboarding guide provides standardized procedures for onboarding newly hired employees, including account provisioning, system access, security configuration, and initial operational activities required for successful integration into the organization's working environment.
+This onboarding guide provides standardized procedures for onboarding newly hired employees.
+This includes account provisioning, system access, security configuration, and initial operational activities required for successful integration into the organization's working environment.

 ## 2. Scope

-This guide applies to all newly hired employees who require access to internal systems and operational resources, It covers pre-boarding activities, account aciviation, system access requests, security configuration, required tools setup, onboarding tasks, troubleshooting proecdures, and completion criteria needed for operational readiness.
+This guide applies to all newly hired employees who require access to internal systems and operational resources.

+It covers pre-boarding activities, account aciviation, system access requests, security configuration, required tools setup, onboarding tasks, troubleshooting proecdures, and completion criteria needed for operational readiness.

 The following tools are referenced throughout the guide: